-High inflation rates undermines the purchasing power of people on a fixed income, thus plunging more people into debt.
+High inflation rates undermine the purchasing power of people on a fixed income, thus plunging more people into debt.

 When inflation increases, purchasing power declines, and each unit of Currency can buy fewer goods and services leading to a decrease in the standard of living.

-5. Finally, Inflation hurts SAVERS since money saved will be worth less in the future.
+5. Finally, Inflation hurts SAVERS since the money saved will be worthless in the future.